 - Cooking chicken sous vide allows for unparalleled control over cooking temperature and, therefore, level of juiciness.

-- Following precise temperature and time charts gives you the ability to get exactly the result you want.
+- Following our precise temperature and time chart gives you the ability to get exactly the result you want.

 - Chilling the chicken in between the sous-vide cooking step and crisping makes it easy to prep ahead of time and ensures the juiciest meat.

 Why Sous Vide?

 Chicken thighs are forgiving enough as it is.
 Why bother cooking them sous vide?
 There are a couple of reasons.
 First, the method gives you unparalleled control over the final texture of the chicken thighs, allowing you to achieve results unattainable through more traditional methods.
 Without fail, chicken thighs cooked in a sous vide bag will come out juicier than those cooked using traditional methods when they're cooked to the same final temperature.

 It also makes cooking chicken thighs more convenient and foolproof.
 I cook a batch of thighs over the weekend, chill them, and store them in the fridge.
 During the week, all I have to do is finish them in a pan, where they'll crisp up for dinner in just 10 or 15 minutes.
 This makes dinner party planning a snap, too.

 What Temperature Should I Use to Cook Chicken Thighs?